Mediterranean Journal of Migration

 Upon approval of abstracts, full manuscripts submitted to the Journal are subject to a rigorous process of a double-blind review by a minimum of two reviewers with a relevant academic background and expertise.

 Following the review, the Approval Status System assigns one of three designations to submitted articles.
 An article may be accepted outright (Accepted) if it requires little to no revision, or (Accepted with Revisions) if it holds merit but needs targeted improvements.
-Articles requiring substantial changes are categorized under (Requires Major Revisions) until they meet editorial standards.
+Articles requiring substantial changes are categorised under (Requires Major Revisions) until they meet editorial standards.
 Those that fall short must be rewritten entirely and are marked as (Declined).

 In cases where, during the review process, the editorial team considers that certain points raised by reviewers require further attention, the editor and editorial board reserve the right to request an additional independent review.